Publish Date

 Q: Allergy info regarding duck eggs?
 I see duck but not their eggs on the IgG test.

 A: Duck allergy doesn’t equal a duck egg allergy, just as chicken allergy doesn’t equate to an egg allergy and vice versa.
 The proteins are different in the egg vs the animal.
-Duck eggs are not on the IgG Food Map.
+Duck eggs are not on the IgG Food MAP.

 Q: Assuming you would recommend avoiding Saccro B supplementation in someone who demonstrates a positive IgG response to brewer’s yeast, is that accurate?
 I have found conflicting info on this topic.